vladislav-goman/achemy-university-ecdsa-node/readme.md

 # ECDSA Node

 This project was created in scope of Blockchain Cryptography course on [Alchemy University](https://university.alchemy.com/).
-ECDSA Node is a simple blockchain project that aims to provide a hands-on understanding of how digital signatures and public key cryptography work.
+ECDSA Node is a simple project that aims to provide a hands-on understanding of how digital signatures and public key cryptography work.
 The project consists of a React front-end that communicates with a centralized server responsible for transferring balances between accounts.

 ## Goal

-The primary goal of ECDSA Node is to implement a use case of Elliptic Curve Digital Signature Algorithm (ECDSA) to learn how to ensure secure transactions within the blockchain network.
+The primary goal of ECDSA Node is to implement a use case of the Elliptic Curve Digital Signature Algorithm (ECDSA) to learn how to ensure secure transactions within the blockchain network.
 By incorporating public key cryptography, only users with the appropriate private key can create valid signatures to authorize fund transfers between accounts.
 This enhances the security and integrity of transactions within the system.

 ## Features